apache/airflow/CONTRIBUTING.md

   # Start docker in your Airflow directory
   docker run -t -i -v `pwd`:/airflow/ -w /airflow/ python:3 bash

-  # Install Airflow with all the required dependencies,
-  # including the devel which will provide the development tools
+  # To install all of airflows dependencies to run all tests (this is a lot)
-  pip install -e '.[hdfs,hive,druid,devel]'
+  pip install -e .

-  # Install any other dependencies for specific test groups you might need
-  # e.g.:
+  # To run only certain tests install the devel requirements and whatever is required
+  # for your test.
+See setup.py for the possible requirements.
+For example:
-  #       pip install -e '.[gcp]'
+  pip install -e '.[gcp,devel]'

   # Init the database
   airflow initdb